Corporate Governance

 Sika Code of Conduct (CoC)

-The Sika Code of Conduct (CoC), revised in 2022, defines the rules of behavior for the Group and all its employees.
+The Sika Code of Conduct (CoC), defines the rules of behavior for the Group and all its employees.
 The section called “Protect Health, Safety and Environment” requires all Sika employees to fully comply with all health and safety laws and internal guidelines to protect employees, customers, the public and the environment.
 The CoC is available in 49 languages to ensure that all Sika employees worldwide can understand it.

 Supplier Code of Conduct (SCoC)